 My research interests revolve around freshwater environments; the most important ecosystems on our planet (in my opinion).
 I am particularly interested in assessing and restoring biodiversity in wetlands, ponds, lakes and rivers, whilst considering wider processes such as biogeochemical cycles and the aquatic:terrestrial interface.

 Freshwaters are at the interface or linked to the majority of all ecosystems worldwide, so their quality and quantity is crucial.
 Yet they are suffering catastrophic biodiversity losses, mismanaged and neglect.

 Developing a greater understanding of these ecosystems in a changing world is now imperative and I have the honour to play a part in this.
-I’m particularly interested when freshwater systems interact with community ecology, rewilding and species reintroductions.
+I’m particularly interested when freshwater systems interact with community ecology, rewilding, species reintroductions and carbon cycling.